se-edu/se-book/oop/inheritance/what/text.md

 * Other names for Base class: _Parent_ class, _Super_ class
 * Other names for Derived class: _Child_ class, _Sub_ class, _Extended_ class

-**A super class is said to be _more general_ than the sub class.** Conversely, a sub class is said to be more _specialized_ than the super class.
+**A superclass is said to be _more general_ than the subclass.** Conversely, a subclass is said to be more _specialized_ than the superclass.

 **Applying inheritance on a group of similar classes can result in the common parts among classes being extracted into more general classes.**

 <tip-box>

 {{ icon_example }} `Man` and `Woman` behaves the same way for certain things.
 However, the two classes cannot be simply replaced with a more general class `Person` because of the need to distinguish between `Man` and `Woman` for certain other things.
-A solution is to add the `Person` class as a super class (to contain the code common to men and woment) and let `Man` and `Woman` inherit from `Person` class.
+A solution is to add the `Person` class as a superclass (to contain the code common to men and woment) and let `Man` and `Woman` inherit from `Person` class.

 </tip-box>